loicginoux/loicginoux/src/content/blog/gemfile-bootstrap.md

 ---
-layout: ../../layouts/BlogLayout.astro
+title: Gemfile bootstrap
-title: "Gemfile bootstrap"
+pubDate: 2014-02-28
-date: 2014-02-28
+snippet: A list of gems I like to use in my Ruby on Rails projects
-description: 'test test'
+tags:
-tags: ["rails"]
+  - rails
-published: true
+published: tru
-lang: "en"
+category: Code sharing
 ---
 I will just keep here a list of gems I like to use in my Ruby on Rails projects.

 There are so many good gems out there I usually forget some of them when starting a project.
 These are only here as a reminder for myself.
 All the configuration needs to be done and versions need adjustment if necessary.